 - Dollar Amount

-- If a receipt cannot be provided or duplicated, an Affidavit of Lost Receipt will need to be completed and included on the Expense Report.
+- If a receipt cannot be provided or duplicated, an Affidavit of Lost Receipt will need to be completed and attached to the Expense Report.

-- A copy of the conference schedule or Conference-at-a-Glance pages for conferences, workshops, meetings, and/or seminars must be included to help determine what expenses are appropriate for reimbursement.
+- A copy of the agenda, schedule or Conference-at-a-Glance for conferences, workshops, meetings, and/or seminars must be attached to help determine what expenses are appropriate for reimbursement.